 - 5Discard the lemon juice solution and run cold water through the coffee maker one more time.
 This will clean out the lemon juice so your coffee doesn't have a funny taste.

 - 6Clean the exterior of the coffee pot with soap and water, and you are finished!
 Be sure you thoroughly dry all parts of the coffee maker after cleaning.

 Citric acid may be the most cost-effective way to keep your coffee maker clean.
-A 5-pound bag can be found on Amazon for about $15, for example.
+A 5-pound bag can be found on Amazon, for example.
 It can also be used to create DIY cleaning solutions that can be used anywhere in the home.